oscarchung-lab/D2AF/README.md

 #### (F) Analysis on our generate files :

  - An excel file (*M1/M2/M3.xlsx) stores all detailed (relative) distortion energy as well as changes (delta) of the coordinates.
- - A few Python scripts display (relative) distortion map (e.g., *M1_frag.pml, *M2_total.pml, *M2_bond.pml, *M2_angle.pml) as well as changes (delta) of the coordinates (e.g., *bond_delta.pml, *anglep_delta.pml, *anglen_delta.pml). *anglep_delta.pml and *anglen_delta.pml represent the positive and negative changes in the bond angles. *frag_show.pml shows fragmentation (e.g. M1).
+ - A few Python scripts display (relative) distortion map (e.g., *M1_frag.pml, *M2_total.pml, *M2_bond.pml, *M2_angle.pml)
+ -  A few Python scripts display the difference (delta) of the coordinates (e.g., *bond_delta.pml, *anglep_delta.pml, *anglen_delta.pml). *anglep_delta.pml and *anglen_delta.pml represent the positive and negative changes in the bond angles.
+ -  *frag_show.pml shows fragmentation (e.g. M1).
- - Pymol possibly display slim bonds with hydrogen atoms.
-Users can type "set stick_h_scale, 0.9" and/or "set stick_radius, 0.2" in the Pymol command bar to modify the H stick thickness and/or the stick radius users like.
+ - *Pymol possibly display slim bonds with hydrogen atoms.
+Users can type "set stick_h_scale, 0.9" and/or "set stick_radius, 0.2" in the Pymol command bar* to modify the H stick thickness and/or the stick radius users like.
 If users prefer to use their preferred Pymol setting(s), users can add setting commands in their pymol file (.pymolrc.py) Please see Pymol Wiki website (https://pymolwiki.org/)

 #### (G) Additional D2AF tools: